felix-clark/rust-na/README.md

 ## Instructions

-The executable will take a string of elements in "ACGT" and print out the protein sequence that the DNA codes for.
+With a "-i" flag, the executable will take a string of elements in "ACGT" and print out the protein sequence that the DNA codes for.

 For instance:

 ```
-cargo run CCATGTCGAAGTCGCTAAGCTCTCGTAGAAAATCGATTAGATAAATATATATATGCTGCTCGAGATCGA
+cargo run -- -i CCATGTCGAAGTCGCTAAGCTCTCGTAGAAAATCGATTAGATAAATATATATATGCTGCTCGAGATCGA
       MSKSLSSRRKSIR
       MLLEI
 ```

-The `-f` option can also be passed, in which case the executable will try to open the file with the given name for reading.
+If no flag option is passed, the executable will try to open the file(s) with the given name for reading.

 ```
-cargo run -- -f gene.data
+cargo run gene.data
 ```

 ## TODO

+fix file reading process to deal with standard (and possibly large) FASTA files intelligently

 function to copy/mutate a BaseSeq with configurable insertion, deletion, and SNP rates.